Usable-Security-and-Privacy-Lab/IEEESP-Immigrants/README.md

 # Files

-1. **Codebook - Immigrant Study.csv**: This is the comprehensive codebook for first- and second- generation Pakistani immigrants that was developed through Thematic Analysis.
+1. **Codebook - Immigrant Study.csv**: This is the comprehensive codebook that was developed after Thematic Analysis of qualitative interviews.
+The file includes 3 sheets detailing the summary of codes created across first- and second- generation Pakistani Immigrants.